 Dr. Kay Hansen started her career in Education as a Language Arts teacher for 6th, 7th and 8th graders in Kansas.

 She received her Master's degree as a Reading Specialist and her PhD in Curriculum and Instruction/ Language and Literacy from Arizona State University.
 She has worked with pre-service teachers as a Faculty and Chair at Grand Canyon University.
 Currently, she serves as Assistant Professor.

 Through her roles at the University she has been a part of studies that investigated boys' attitudes about reading and girls' interpretations of female roles in young adult literature.
 Currently, she is involved in a research directed at strategies used to increase silent fluent reading and best practices in" reading to learn".

 Dr. Hansen has developed curriculum for struggling high school readers as well as contributed as a consultant for high school teachers looking for strategies to increase their students' content area literacy.
 Her passion is to ensure that all students and adults have access and the tools necessary to become fluent readers.

-Jim Mostofo is currently an Assistant Professor.
-He is in his last year of his doctorate at Arizona State University in the area of Educational Leadership and Innovation.
+Dr. Jim Mostofo is currently an Assistant Professor in the College of Education.
+He earned his doctorate from Arizona State University in the area of Educational Leadership and Innovation.
 His research focused on Lesson Study with Pre-Service Secondary Mathematics Teachers.
-When pursuing an undergraduate degree in education and he played on the basketball team.
+When pursuing an undergraduate degree in education at GCU, he played on the basketball team.
 He's proud to be a GCU Alum!
-Before joining the COE team, he was a clinical instructor the past three years at ASU where he taught methods courses and supervised secondary math teachers.
-He also teaches workshops for schools and districts around the state in areas such as raising math scores, aligning curriculum to the standards, questioning strategies, motivating students, classroom management, and math AEPA prep.
+Before joining the COE team, he was a clinical instructor for three years at Arizona State University where he taught methods courses.
+Additionally, he supervised secondary math teachers.
+Dr. Mostofo also teaches workshops for schools and districts around the state in areas such as strategies for improving students' math scores, aligning curriculum to the Common Core State Standards, questioning strategies, motivating students, classroom engagement and management, and math AEPA preparation.